dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **DisableSingleUser**: NO
    * Disables the use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
 * **DisableVariableWrite**: NO
-   * Needed for systems with non-functioning NVRAM like Z390 and such
+   * Needed for systems with non-functioning NVRAM
 * **DiscardHibernateMap**: NO
    * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES